embux/Example/README.md

 ICM3011 provide 8M SPI norflash, the sample demonstrate how to use it.

 #### serial_test ####
-This demo test the serial flow control (CTS/RTS, DSR/DTR)
+This demo shows how to read/write serial prot.

 #### i2c_example ####
 A simple demo to read i2c device.